Mission: Impossible (1988 TV series)

 Mission: Impossible is an American television series that chronicles the missions of a team of secret American government agents known as the Impossible Missions Force (IMF).
-The show is a continuation of the 1966–1973 TV series of the same name.
-The only actor to return for the series as a regular cast member was Peter Graves who played Jim Phelps, although two other cast members from the original series (Greg Morris and Lynda Day George) returned as guest stars.
-The only other regular cast member (unseen) to return for every episode was the voice of "The Tape" (in this series, "The Disc"), Bob Johnson.
+The show is a continuation of the 1966–1973 television series of the same name, and aired on ABC from October 23, 1988, to February 24, 1990.
+The only actor to return for the series as a regular cast member was Peter Graves who played Jim Phelps, although two other cast members from the original series (Greg Morris and Lynda Day George) returned as guest stars, and Bob Johnson continued to provide the voice of "The Tape" (in this series, "The Disc").

 Plot

 The events of the series take place 15 years after the last season of the original Mission: Impossible TV series.
 After his protégé and successor as leader of the top-secret Impossible Missions Force is killed, Jim Phelps is called out of retirement and asked to form a new IMF team and track down the assassin.